MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 * Mapillary layer - Displays Mapillary segments with markers where images exist, clicking on a marker will display the image.
 Default: off.
 * GeoJSON layer - Displays the contents of a GeoJSON file.
 Default: off.
 * Grid - Displays a scale along the sides of the map or a grid.
 Default: on.

+More information can be found in the section on the [map display](Main%20map%20display.md).

 #### Preferences